 Bogue’s owner, Amanda, grew up in Westerly and attended Westerly High, graduating in 2007.
 She started working at Bogue’s as a dishwasher when she was 17 and continued to work there after high school while she attended Rhode Island College and the Community College of Rhode Island, working towards a teaching degree.

 Amanda loved working at Bogue’s and when the owners talked about selling, Amanda stepped forward and showed interest in becoming the new owner.
 She switched gears and went to culinary school at Johnson and Wales and in October of 2014 Amanda became Bogue’s new owner, and one of two trained chefs, among other faithful staff who have been with Bogue’s for many years.

-This year will mark Amanda’s fourth year in business.
+This year will mark Amanda’s fifth year in business.
 Asked what has surprised her about being a business owner, she said it can be unpredictable at times.
 Bogue’s can go from “zero to a 100 in a matter of minutes”, referring to the number of customers that come through the door, or a maintenance issue that pops up, or the phones ringing off the hook with orders or catering requests.
 There is never a dull moment at Bogue’s and it sounds like Amanda wouldn’t have it any other way.
 She can’t imagine doing anything else.